 The whakatauki that the Aotearoa Maori Film Festival is grounded upon encourages one to strive, to set goals and to persevere.
-The words have been encouraging us for the past three years and we’re back for another one, bigger than ever!
+The words continue encouraging us and we hope they will inspire you too!

 Aotearoa Maori Film Festival (AMFF) began in 2013 with 5 short films.
 Curated by Leo Koziol of The Wairoa Film Festival, it was the very first Maori Film Festival outside of Aotearoa (New Zealand).
-The Wairoa Maori Film Festival is based in Aotearoa and has partnered with the Sydney Maori Business Network to create the AMFF now to be an annual event.
+The Wairoa Maori Film Festival is based in Aotearoa and partnered with the Sydney Maori Business Network to create the AMFF as an annual event.